pronoiac/paip-lisp/docs/chapter16.md

 Implement a mechanism that keeps track of the author and date of creation of each rule, and allows the author to add documentation explaining the rationale for the rule.

 **Exercise  16.16 [m]** It is difficult to come up with the perfect prompt for each parameter.
-One solution is not to insist that one promptfits all users, but rather to allow the expert to supply three different prompts: a normal prompt, a verbose prompt (or reprompt) for when the user replies with a ?, and a terse prompt for the experienced user.
+One solution is not to insist that one prompt fits all users, but rather to allow the expert to supply three different prompts: a normal prompt, a verbose prompt (or reprompt) for when the user replies with a ?, and a terse prompt for the experienced user.
 Modify `defparm` to accommodate this concept, add a command for the user to ask for the terse prompts, and change `ask-vals` to use the proper prompt.

 The remaining exercises cover three additional replies the user can make: `how`, `stop`, and `change`.